Uncoupled Learning of Differential Stackelberg Equilibria with Commitments: Background

 \subsection{Limitations of Coupled Learning}

-We can see that the explicit form of the leader's update in Equation~\ref{eqn:leader_dynamics} depends on the Hessian $\nabla_{xx} f_2$ of the follower's payoff function, which implies that the leader must know the structure of $f_2$.
-This assumption does not hold in \textit{ad hoc} cooperation, where the leader only has access to the follower's observable behavior.
+We can see that the explicit form of the leader's update in Equation~\ref{eqn:hierarchical_gradient} depends on the Hessian $\nabla_{yy} f_2$ of the follower's payoff function, which implies that the leader must know the structure of $f_2$.
+This assumption does not hold in ad hoc cooperation, where the leader only has access to the follower's observable behavior.
 Even in centralized settings where the leader can estimate the gradient and Hessian of $f_2$ directly, this estimation can be expensive and suffer from high variance.
-This is particularly true in settings such as reinforcement learning, where gradients (and Hessians) must be estimated through monte-carlo simulations.
+This is particularly true in settings such as reinforcement learning, where gradients (and Hessians) must be estimated through Monte-Carlo simulations.
 Other learning updates such as LOLA also depend on estimates of the follower Hessian~\citep{foerster2018lola}, and so suffer form the same limitations.
-In the next section we will describe a learning algorithm that estimates $\nabla_x [f_1(x, r(x))]$ from the follower's behavior alone, while maintaining similar convergence guarantees to the two-timescale hierarchical gradient update.
+In this section, we remove the limitation of coupled learning by introducing a learning algorithm that estimates $\nabla_x [f_1(x, r(x))]$ from the follower's behavior alone, while maintaining similar convergence guarantees to the two-timescale hierarchical gradient update.